The Quantum Computing Threat

 • PAN-OS 11.1 or later.

-Post-quantum IKEv2 VPNs based on the RFC 8784 open standard resist attacks based on quantum computing and PQCs.
-Instead of sending the key material to the IKE peer in the peering handshake, the administrators configure and share the key material separately, out-of-band.
+Post-quantum IKEv2 VPNs based on the RFC 8784, RFC 9242, and RFC 9370 open standards resist attacks based on quantum computing and PQCs.
+With RFC 8784, instead of sending the key material to the IKE peer in the peering handshake, the administrators configure and share the key material separately, out-of-band.
 If attackers steal the data, they can't decrypt it because they don't have the key material.
-Palo Alto Networks' solution to resist quantum attacks is based on open standards to enable and ensure interoperability with other equipment that meets the standards.
+RFC 9370 adds an additional seven optional KEM rounds to IKEv2 to enable the creation of hybrid encryption keys that are formulated with different types of KEM technologies.
+To break the hybrid key, all the KEMs used to create the key would need to be compromised.
+Palo Alto Networks' solutions to resist quantum attacks are based on open standards to enable and ensure interoperability with other equipment that meets the standards.

 The most immediate danger is Harvest Now, Decrypt Later attacks, where attackers steal data (at rest or in transit) that they can't decrypt now and store it until a cryptographically relevant quantum computer (CRQC) can decrypt it.
 A CRQC is a QC optimized for using quantum algorithms to break encryption in seconds instead of in the millions of years that a classical supercomputer would take.
 The data at highest risk is long-lived data that will still be relevant when CRQCs become available.